abhidditpro2009/JavaMultiThreading/README.md

 <h3><b>What is a Semaphore ?</b></h3>

 *    A semaphore is a mechanism which gives permits to the threads.
 It has two methods: acquire and release.
 Permits are issued to thread on calling acquired.
 Threads are supposed to release permits on calling release.
 The threads do not lock when they receive permits.
 If a thread tries to acquire permits after the maximum permits have been issued then it needs to wait.
-Alos ff a thread tries to release and no permits have been issued so far then it needs to wait.
+Also if a thread tries to release and no permits have been issued so far then it needs to wait.

 <h3><b>What are the different types of Semaphores ?</b></h3>